newcastleuniversity-sbnss/c3073070_assessment2/README.md

 ## Process

-R script in the repository (R_Script.sh) should be fully executable in R providing the count data also provided in the repository is present inthe working directory.
+R script in the repository (R_Script.sh) should be fully executable in R providing the count data also provided in the repository is present in the working directory.